tfairclough/Project-1-Tic-Tac-Toe/README.md

 - - -

 - Structuring a more complex script.
     I paid particular attention to this throughout the project.
 Wherever possible I would try to refactor code to make it succint and DRY.
 I tried to keep functions under 5 lines and made sure that naming conventions were consistent and descriptive.
 On occassions I used global varibales which is bad practice.
-On reflection I should have made an object to contain information to be passed into functions
+On reflection I should have made an object to contain information to be passed into functions.

+    Secondly I was having to create mutiple layers of functions due to my logic structure.
+Although it kept individual functions clean, it was a trade off on ease of following the overall logic path.

 - Using HTML tags to track varibales.
-    This is the first project I have used tags to track varibales in order to keep the code as succint as poissible and avoid unnecessary varibales.
-Although it worked, I would like to read up on best practices as I don't think I used them as efficiently as I could have
+    This is the first project I have used HTML element tags to track variables in order to keep the code as succint.
+Although it worked, I would like to read up on best practices as I don't think I used them as efficiently as I could have.

 ##  Future Improvments